 Range of Sound

-From the songs that follow, we hear the pain and anger of Cheers Darlin’ complimented by music concrete taken from an imaginary bar scene; unusual Gregorian chants nestle within the quite beautiful Cold Water; and the powerful rock intensity at the end of I Remember.
-This song features one of many captivating lead vocals from Lisa Hannigan; a singer whose contribution to ‘O’ cannot be overstated, and whose own career is worth checking out.
+From the songs that follow, we hear the pain and anger of Cheers Darlin’ complimented by music concrete taken from an imaginary bar scene.
+Then unusual Gregorian chants nestle within the quite beautiful Cold Water followed by the powerful rock intensity at the end of I Remember.
+This song features one of many captivating lead vocals from Lisa Hannigan; a singer whose contribution to ‘O’ cannot be overstated and whose own career is worth checking out.

 Influence of Damien Rice

 Assimilating this album really opened my eyes to the possibilities of combining different musical styles and most importantly, honest composition.
 Whether or not it conforms to the conventions or expectations of the music industry at the time.
 With the help of some superb collaborators (rhythm section Tomo and Shane Fitzsimmons deserve an honourable mention), Damien Rice created the album that HE wanted to create.
 A series of aching yet truthful songs that almost anyone can relate to at some point in their life.
 And that is one of the main reasons why it not only sounds as fresh and moving as it did 17 years ago, but will continue to sound relevant as it ages over time.
 ‘O’ really was one of my crystallising moments.

 Note it’s worth listening to ‘O’ right until the end – there are two fantastic ghost tracks after ‘Eskimo’ including a wistful a-capella version of ‘Silent Night’ by Lisa Hannigan.
 A fitting end and welcome bonus to an already brilliant album.